Non-abelian Hodge correspondence over singular K\"ahler spaces: Characterization of harmonic bundles over the regular locus

-It remains to show that the existence of a pluri-harmonic metric $H$ implies the semi-simpleness of $(V,D)$, which can be concluded by Lemma \ref{lem-harmonic-decomposition} and an induction argument because any flat bundle $(E,D)$ includes a $D$-invariant simple subbundle.
-Thus, the proof of Proposition \ref{prop-harmonicmetric} is complete. \end{proof}
+It remains to show that the existence of a pluri-harmonic metric $H$ implies the semisimplicity of $(E,D)$.
+This can be concluded by Lemma \ref{lem-harmonic-decomposition} and an induction argument, because any flat bundle $(E,D)$ contains a $D$-invariant simple subbundle.
+Hence the proof of Proposition \ref{prop-harmonicmetric} is complete. \end{proof}